• Home

 How to store embroidery floss 11

 You will find these in the office supply stores.
-They will call it ‘trading card pages’.
+They will call them ‘trading card pages’.
 These are transparent sheets.
 Each sheet has nine trading cards.
 And it will hold nine skeins of floss.
 This idea is from Lolli and grace.

 12. Project cards as floss hanger